Synonyms: Buellia lauri-cassiae auct. eur. non (Fée) Müll. Arg.; Buellia triphragmia auct. non (Nyl.) Arnold

 Distribution: N - TAA (Nascimbene & al. 2007b), Piem, Lig (Watson 2014).
 S - Camp, Bas (Ravera & al. 2015d).

 Description: Thallus crustose, episubstratic, of variable thickness, continuous to rimose-areolate, whitish, whitish-grey to greyish green, with a smooth to irregular surface, rarely granulose-verrucose.
-Cortex with numerous crystals of atranorin, sometimes overlain with a thin epinecral layer; medulla white, not amyloid, I-.
-Apothecia lecideine, at first immersed, later adnate, up to 0.7 mm across, with a black, epruinose, flat to slightly convex disc (strongly convex only in overmature apothecia), and a thin, entire, slightly prominent proper margin.
-Proper exciple dark reddish brown, more or less uniformly pigmented, K-, N-; epithecium dark brown; hymenium colourless, 70-90 µm high, not inspersed with oil droplets; paraphyses 1.5(-2) µm thick in lower part, the apical cells (3-)4-5 µm wide, with a brown cap; hypothecium dark reddish brown.
+Cortex with numerous crystals of atranorin, sometimes overlain with a thin epinecral layer; medulla white, I-.
+Apothecia lecideine, at first immersed, later adnate to sessile, up to 0.7 mm across, with a black, epruinose, flat to slightly convex disc (strongly convex only in overmature apothecia), and a thin, entire, slightly prominent proper margin.
+Proper exciple dark reddish brown, more or less uniformly pigmented, sometimes paler in inner part, K-, N-; epithecium dark brown; hymenium colourless, 70-90 µm high, not inspersed with oil droplets; paraphyses 1.5(-2) µm thick in lower part, the apical cells (3-)5-6(-7) µm wide, with a brown cap; hypothecium dark reddish brown.
 Asci 8-spored, Bacidia-type.
-Ascospores 3-septate, brown, mostly curved, ellipsoid with rounded to rarely slightly pointed ends, the middle septum thickened in young spores, (14-)16-19(-21) x 5.5-7(-9) µm, with ontogeny of type A. Photobiont chlorococcoid.
+Ascospores 3-septate, brown, mostly curved, ellipsoid with rounded to rarely slightly pointed ends, the middle septum thickened in young spores, (14-)16-19(-22) x 5.5-7(-9) µm, with ontogeny of type A (apical wall thickenings produced after septum formation).
+Pycnidia rare, black, immersed.
+Conidia bacilliform, 4-6.3 x c.
+1 µm.
+Photobiont chlorococcoid.
 Spot tests: thallus K+ yellow, C-, KC-, P+ faintly yellow.
 Chemistry: atranorin.

 Note: mainly lignicolous, more rarely on the bark of conifers in upland areas: a critical taxon, which needs further study (see Nimis 1993: 145).
 The species is included in the Italian red list of epiphytic lichens as “Critically Endangered” (Nascimbene & al. 2013c).